wjakob/nanobind/docs/porting.rst

-``py::nodelete`` was used with holders in pybind11 to prevent destroying instances. nanobind can automatically detect this in some cases, but to be certain you can use the :cpp:class:`never_destroy` when binding the class.
+``py::nodelete`` was used with holders in pybind11 to prevent destroying instances. nanobind can automatically detect this in some cases, but to be certain you can use the :cpp:class:`never_destruct` when binding the class.

 Custom constructors